MLGlobalHealth/orphanhood-caregiver-death-in-US-from-all-causes-of-mortality/README.md

 ```

 ## Reproducing our Analyses
-All mortality data, natality data, population data and household data are public available from NCHS Vital Statistics portal.
+All mortality data, natality data, population data and household data are publicly available from NCHS Vital Statistics portal.
 All publicly available data for this paper were stored in [Zenodo](https://zenodo.org/records/11423744).

 ### Preprocessing steps
 #### Mortality data